virtualritz/aftereffects-sys/README.md

 access to 3D data).

-Define the `AESDK_ROOT` environment variable that contains the path to your AfterEffects SDK.
+Define the `AESDK_ROOT` environment variable that contains the path to your Ae SDK.
 Typically the directory structure will look like this:

 ```
 AfterEffectsSDK